UHDanke/gd_docs/bugs/bugs.md

 On mobile devices, if you press Left while already pressing Right (and vice-versa), releasing Right after this will not trigger a Right Release (or Left Release) event.
 This affects both player events.

+## [2.207] Input Release events do not trigger if game is paused

+If you pause the game while holding a player input and release it during the pause, the input release event will not trigger.

+Input release should trigger on unpausing if the player no longer holds the input.

 # Keyframes